hprez21/DashboardDemo/README.md

 # DashboardDemo

-A .NET MAUI application designed to demonstrate and practice **Markup Extensions** implementation, specifically focusing on role-based UI visibility control through attached properties.
-This project showcases how to create custom attached properties that can be used directly in XAML to control UI element visibility based on user roles.
+A .NET MAUI application designed to demonstrate and practice **Bindable Properties** and **Attached Properties** implementation, specifically focusing on role-based UI visibility control.
+This project showcases how to create custom attached properties using bindable properties that can be used directly in XAML to control UI element visibility based on user roles.

 ## Project Overview

-This dashboard application implements a role-based visibility system using custom attached properties as markup extensions.
+This dashboard application implements a role-based visibility system using custom attached properties built on bindable properties.
 The main feature is the `RoleManager` attached property that allows developers to declaratively specify which UI elements should be visible for different user roles (User vs Admin) directly in XAML markup.

 ### Key Features

-- **Custom Attached Properties**: Implementation of `RoleManager.Visibility` attached property for role-based UI control
+- **Custom Attached Properties**: Implementation of `RoleManager.Visibility` attached property using bindable properties for role-based UI control
 - **Role-Based Dashboard**: Different UI elements visible depending on user role (User/Admin)
 - **Chart Integration**: Sales statistics visualization using Microcharts library (visible for Admin role)
 - **MVVM Pattern**: Clean separation of concerns using ViewModels and ObservableObject